KazaiMazai/SwiftyUIKit/README.md

 # SwiftyUIKit

-SwiftyUIKit is a featherweight lib for building layout in a clean and declarative way.

-It allows to build an autolayout-powered UIView layout in a clean SwiftUI-style DSL while using pure UIKit API for additional layout and views configuration.
+SwiftyUIKit is a featherweight lib that allows to build an autolayout-powered UIView layout in a clean SwiftUI-style DSL while using pure UIKit API for views configuration and additional layout tweaking.

 ```swift
 final class ExampleView: UIView {